stop histamine reaction clear histamine from body

 Allergy and inflammation

 This is why individuals with a seasonal allergy to pollen, for example, may experience a histamine reaction to tomatoes, citrus or spinach only during pollen season.
+These fruits and vegetables are commonly cross contaminated with pollen, as so will contain spores of these allergens that lead to a triggering of your histamine intolerance symptoms (7).

 Dietary sources of histamine

 Many foods contain histamine, while others contain histamine releasing substances.
 The classic culprits for causing histamine reactions are aged and fermented foods.
-However, histamine is surprisingly high in a number of fresh, healthy and all-natural foods such as a variety of common fruits and vegetables.
+The reason aged and fermented foods are high in histamine is because of the production of biogenic amines as food degrades.

 For this reason, I've created a free and comprehensive low histamine diet that details exactly what foods to eat and avoid.
 Click below to get the foods list.